IT Service Catalog

 - You are using an application that uses a secure protocol, such as SSH.

-To protect your private information, you can download and install the Cisco VPN client (see below) and use it while browsing.
+To protect your private information, configure your device for the more secure and encrypted eduroam network, above.
+If that is not an option, you can use the campus VPN service to encrypt your traffic (see below) and use it while browsing.
 You can also protect it by making sure that anytime you are sending or viewing private information in your web browser (such as usernames, passwords, or bank account information), you are accessing a website that begins with "https".

-For additional security, CSU, Chico uses a virtual private network that encrypts network traffic.
-Use of the VPN is required to access certain campus resources from the Wildcat Wireless service, but is not required for general browsing.
-It is, however, a good way to ensure that all of your communications when using the wireless service are properly secured.
+For additional security, CSU, Chico offers the use of a virtual private network service that encrypts network traffic.
+Use of the VPN is required to access certain campus resources from the Campus Wireless service, but is not required for general browsing.
+It is, however, a good way to ensure that all of your communications when using the wireless service are properly secured, and should strongly be considered when using unencrypted networks, such as the “csuchico” SSID, or a coffee-shop hot spot.

-To download and install the VPN client, please go to the Cisco VPN Client download site.
+To download and install the VPN client, please go to the VPN information site.

 (Note that guest accounts—usernames ending in "@cns"—do not have access to the Cisco VPN Client download site.
 Guests who require the VPN client should contact the IT Support Services HelpDesk.)